tendermint/tm-db/docs/how_to_release.md

 Open the `CHANGELOG.md` at the root of the repository.
 Amend the top of this file with a section for the latest version (0.6.x etc).
 Be sure to include any bug fixes, improvements, dependency upgrades, and breaking changes included in this version.
+(It's OK to exclude changes to tooling dependencies, like updates to Github Actions.)
 Finally, create a pull request for the changelog update.
 Once the tests pass and the pull request is approved, merge the change into master.